MSc in Electronic and Computer Technology (MCTY) DC877

 Enquiry: Applicants can contact: ee.queries@dcu.ie

 Course Type: Masters Degree (MSc) (NFQ Level 9).
+Autumn and Spring entry available.

 Course Duration: Autumn Entry is 12 months full time (or 24 months part time).
 Spring Entry is 20 months full time.